Biogas Production ebook horizontal banner ad.

 16. Longstock, Hampshire – Operator Bioplex Ltd. Technology Bioplex Demo Plant 0.0075 MW.
 Currently operating

-17. Horsington, Somerset – The technology provider was Organic Power and so is Operator. this is a demo plant
+17. Horsington, Somerset – The technology provider was Organic Power, a demo plant

 18. Cambridge Research Park/ Waterbeach near Cambridge – Operator Summerleaze, and technology also by Summerleaze.